Module Code

 On completion of the module the student should be able to:

-1. Explain and apply the learning material provided through case-based discussions and practice-based tutorials
+1. Explain and apply the learning material provided through case-based discussions, practice based tutorials, lectures, workshops, clinical sessions and clinical placements

-3. Formulate a personalised treatment plan, synthesising patient assessment, diagnostic data, prognosis and shared decision making with the patient including risks, benefits, indications and contra-indications
+2. Undertake a patient assessment and formulate a personalised treatment plan reflecting shared decision making with the patient including risks, benefits, indications and contra-indications taking into account patient anxiety, social and/or cultural sensitivities

 6. Manage a range of restorative procedures that replace missing or defective tooth structure, maintain function, are aesthetic, are long lasting and promote soft and hard tissue health.